E20-562 VPLEX Specialist test for Storage Administrators

 C. Claim Storage Wizard

-Which command collects the most exact performance statistics from all VPLEX
+Which command collects the most latest performance statistics from all VPLEX

 directors?